 #4 Lead by example

-Leaders also need to set an example for best practice in internal communication.
-Information needs to be shared, two-way dialogues need to opened between teams and individuals and regular feedback needs to provided.
+Leaders also need to set an example for internal communication best practices.
+Information needs to be shared, two-way dialogues need to be opened between teams and individuals and regular feedback needs to be provided.

 - If you want staff to communicate, make sure leaders do it first